-- International-an globally-focused curriculum, a diverse campus community, and studying abroad opportunities - Integrative-Cl's signature interdisciplinary approach - Multicultural-a campus that reflects the real world; a curriculum that prepares students for it - Community engagement-valuable experience students need and a chance to make the world better
+- International-an internationalized curriculum, a diverse campus community, and studying abroad opportunities - Integrative-Cl's signature interdisciplinary approach - Multicultural-a campus that reflects the real world; a curriculum that prepares students for it - Community engagement-valuable experience students need and a chance to make the world better

 Academically, the university is very focused on providing a rich interdisciplinary learning environment and has set a diverse set of curriculum priorities such as science, engineering, technology, education, nursing, communication and the performing arts.
 A more detailed strategy for instructional focus and growth will be included in the university's Academic Plan that is currently being drafted.
 To support the enrollment growth, capital expansion is needed for student housing options, parking, an athletics facility and events center, a performing arts venue and additional inter-disciplinary academic/research space.
-State funding cuts and the transfer of responsibility for funding capital improvements to the CSU system have created new challenges for CI to finance the new facilities needed to support the next decade's targeted enrollment growth.
+With state funding cutbacks and new methods for funding capital improvements, the university does not anticipate sufficient access to traditional funding necessary to build the facilities needed to support the next decade's enrollment growth target in the Plan.
 The university has also experienced constraints in tuition funding - of the 15,000 applications received from students, only 1,800 new freshmen were admitted in the fall 2014 semester.

 To assist the university in exploring alternative approaches to campus development, Jones Lang LaSalle (JLL) was engaged by CI in May, 2014, for a two-phased study to identify and analyze the feasibility of various design, real estate, financing and marketing strategies that the university may wish to pursue to implement its Plan in light of the current economic environment of constrained state funding for campus expansion.
 The JLL team also includes two primary sub-contractors of SCB Architects and AECOM.
-SCB was tasked with providing program analysis and conceptual design for the Wellness/Recreation/Events Center complex.
+SCB was tasked with providing program analysis and conceptual design for the WRC complex.
 AECOM was tasked with providing infrastructure assessments, cost estimating, and a market demand study to test the feasibility of a proposed Events Center.